Paddling Paradise: Kayaking the Mekong and Nam Ou Rivers from Luang Prabang to Ban Xang Hai

 IMG_2522[1]

-I super recommend it to anyone passing through Luang Prabang!
-There is no better place to cool down, grab a drink and snack while chatting stories with fellow travellers!
-What a nice late afternoon by the river banks!
-Cheers for that 😊🙏
+I wholeheartedly recommend Utopia to anyone passing through Luang Prabang!
+It truly is the perfect spot to cool down, and grab a drink and snack, all while engaging in lively conversations with fellow travellers.
+What a delightful way to spend a late afternoon by the riverbanks!
+Cheers for that wonderful experience! 😊🙏

 “….rivers are earth’s renegades, defying gravity, dancing to their own tunes, resisting to the authority of humans, chipping away and eventually winning… Richard Bangs”